 A Look Forward

-The Meadows School Board of Trustees, in order to safeguard the School, its financial sustainability, its enrollment, and its physical plant, adopt the following Strategic Plan, to be considered for revision annually and updated as necessary.
+The Meadows School Board of Trustees, in order to safeguard the School, its financial sustainability, its enrollment, and its physical plant, adopts the following Strategic Plan to be considered for revision annually and updated as necessary.

 Excellence in a Foundational & Relevant Educational Program

 In order to ensure that we deliver on the historic academic mission of our school, interpreted in the light of the current and future needs of our students, we will:

 - Continue to focus on academic excellence as the hallmark of a Meadows education.